torisrobloxmarket-lang/Siounsniojsipjns/README.md

         if isAlreadyBlocking then return end

         local incomingAttack = false

+        -- 1. VFX Scanner
+        for _, prt in ipairs(ActiveVFXParts) do
+            if prt.Parent then
+                local d = (root.Position - prt.Position).Magnitude
+                if d > 2.5 and d <= RyuConfig.BlockRange then
+                    incomingAttack = true
+                    break
+                end
+            end
+        end

+        -- 2. Animation Scanner (Only M1/Punch/Strike/Attack/Combat/Melee)
+        if not incomingAttack then
             for _, p in pairs(Players:GetPlayers()) do
                 if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("HumanoidRootPart") then
                     local eRoot = p.Character.HumanoidRootPart
                     local dist = (eRoot.Position - root.Position).Magnitude
                     if dist <= RyuConfig.BlockRange then

                         local toPlayer = (root.Position - eRoot.Position).Unit
                         local lookDir = eRoot.CFrame.LookVector

                         if lookDir:Dot(toPlayer) > 0.65 then
                             local eHum = p.Character:FindFirstChildOfClass("Humanoid")
                             if eHum then
                                 local animator = eHum:FindFirstChildOfClass("Animator")
                                 if animator then
                                     pcall(function()
                                         for _, track in pairs(animator:GetPlayingAnimationTracks()) do
                                             local isAttack = false
                                             if track.Animation and track.Animation.AnimationId then
-                                            local animId = track.Animation.AnimationId:match("%d+")
-                                            if not (animId and KnownMovementAnims[animId]) then
                                                 local name = string.lower(track.Name)
                                                 if string.find(name, "punch") or string.find(name, "attack") or string.find(name, "strike") or string.find(name, "m1") or string.find(name, "combat") or string.find(name, "melee") then
                                                     isAttack = true
                                                 end
                                             end
-                                        end
                                             if isAttack then incomingAttack = true break end end
                                     end)
                                 end
                             end
                         end
                     end
                 end
                 if incomingAttack then break end
             end
+        end

+        -- Fire Block Remotes
         if incomingAttack then
             pcall(function()
                 ReplicatedStorage:WaitForChild("Knit"):WaitForChild("Knit"):WaitForChild("Services"):WaitForChild("BlockService"):WaitForChild("RE"):WaitForChild("Activated"):FireServer()